 Address: 105-8333 Tokyo Prefecture, Minato-ku, Higashishinbashi 1-6-3, Japan

-The luxury and upper mid-range of Tokyo accommodations smashes the city’s reputation for cramped rooms.
+The luxury & upper mid-range selection of Tokyo hotels smashes the city’s reputation for cramped rooms.
 Case in point: Royal Park Hotel The Shiodome.
-This stylish hotel, soaring above the 24th floor, is the perfect remedy for the claustrophobia-inducing experience encountered elsewhere in city.
+This stylish hotel, soaring above the 24th floor, is the perfect remedy for the claustrophobia-inducing experience encountered elsewhere in Tokyo.

 Besides enjoying a restful sleep in the spacious and modern rooms at the Royal Park Hotel The Shiodome, spend an evening sipping sake while soaking up the incredible skyline views at The Bar, perched on the 24th floor.
 The Mandara Spa is similarly enlightening, providing guests a chance to work out the day’s stresses with a relaxing message during your stay.